-- holding them accountable through monitoring and oversight - ensuring all sites are committed to achieving shared program goals.
+- Communicating regularly with service sites - Communicating expectations - Providing training and technical assistance - Holding them accountable through monitoring and oversight - Ensuring all sites are committed to achieving shared program goals.

-Site Agreements: Site agreements (also called a contract or memorandum of understanding) outline the terms of each site's participation in your AmeriCorps program.
+Site Agreements: Site agreements, also called a contract or memorandum of understanding, outline the terms of each site's participation in your AmeriCorps program.
 Written site agreements are part of your site management.
 Ensuring sites are aware of all applicable grant requirements is required, but the agreement content is not written by AmeriCorps.
 Organizations find it useful to:

-- outline expectations
+- Outline expectations

-- outline responsibilities
+- Outline responsibilities

-- outline compliance requirements
+- Outline compliance requirements

-- clarify program and fiscal management tasks handled by the sites
+- Clarify program and fiscal management tasks handled by the sites

-- describe the number of members serving
+- Describe the number of members serving

-- specify organizational match requirements
+- Specify organizational match requirements

-- include member position descriptions
+- Include member position descriptions

-- include program-specific policies
+- Include program-specific policies

-- include deadlines for member enrollment
+- Include deadlines for member enrollment

-- include reporting requirements
+- Include reporting requirements

-- include the AmeriCorps Regulations and Terms and Conditions.
+- Include the AmeriCorps Regulations and Terms and Conditions

-Visit the "Manage Members" section of the "Resources for Direct Grantees" section of the AmeriCorps website to view a Service Site Agreement Outline.
+Visit the Manage Members section of the Resources for Direct Grantees section of the AmeriCorps website to view a Service Site Agreement Outline.